ebzzry/ebzzry.github.io/src/verb-tenses.md

 that began in the past and still continues to the present.
 This tense is like a combination of past and present tenses.

-> Maria __have created__ many beautiful paintings.
+> Maria __has created__ many beautiful paintings.

-*Maria created painting paintings, and she has already stopped, or she still paints to this day.*
+*Maria created paintings, and she has already stopped, or she still paints to this day.*

 ### Future